 Like any site design/development, a clear set of goals and purposes should be established to direct the project.
 Without knowing specifically why the site is being re-designed or what needs to be improved, you may wind up with a better looking design, but it is unlikely to be more effective for the business or for the users.

-I’m currently in the very early stages of re-designing a website for a client that needs a fresh look and some usability improvements.
-The client is a service provider and the existing site has been effective at attracting new business, but the site has grown and usability has suffered because the navigation can be difficult, and because the most important content isn’t consistently prioritized and featured throughout the site.
-In general, the site could be more effective for both users and for the business.
-The design needs to be updated and the income-generating services that drive the business need to clearly be the focal point of the website.
+In the past I’ve redesigned websites for clients that need a fresh look and some usability improvements.
+One client in particular is a service provider and the old site had been effective at attracting new business, but the site had grown and usability had suffered because the navigation was difficult, and because the most important content wasn’t consistently prioritized and featured throughout the site.
+In general, the site needed to be more effective for both users and for the business.
+The design needed to be updated and the income-generating services that drove the business needed to clearly be the focal point of the website.

-This situation has led me to evaluate the re-design process and how it should be approached for both the designer and the client/website owner.
+That situation led me to evaluate the re-design process and how it should be approached for both the designer and the client/website owner.
 Throughout the post we’ll look at some steps and key points in the process and why they have a big impact on the end result.

 Regardless of whether you’re creating a new website or re-designing an existing one, it’s critical to identify the purpose and the key factors for determining the success of the project.
 Part of a designer’s job is to make things look good, but the more important part is to make the site effective for the business owner and for visitors.